ray-x/forgit.nvim/README.md

 require'forgit'.setup({
-  debug = false, -- enable debug logging default path is ~/.cache/nvim/forgit.log diff_pager = 'delta', -- you can use `diff`, `diff-so-fancy` diff_cmd = '', -- you can use `DiffviewOpen`, `Gvdiffsplit` or `!git diff`, auto if not set fugitive = false, -- git fugitive installed? abbreviate = false, -- abvreviate some of the commands e.g. gps -> git push git_alias = true,  -- git command extensions see: Git command alias show_result = 'quickfix', -- show cmd result in quickfix or notify
+  debug = false, -- enable debug logging default path is ~/.cache/nvim/forgit.log diff_pager = 'delta', -- you can use `diff`, `diff-so-fancy` diff_cmd = 'DiffviewOpen', -- you can use `DiffviewOpen`, `Gvdiffsplit` or `!git diff`, auto if not set fugitive = false, -- git fugitive installed? gitsigns = true,  -- integrate with gitsigns.nvim flog = false,  -- integrate with gitsigns.nvim git_fuzzy = false, -- integrate with git-fuzzy
+  abbreviate = false, -- abvreviate some of the commands e.g. gps -> git push git_alias = true,  -- git command extensions see: Git command alias show_result = 'quickfix', -- show cmd result in quickfix or notify

-  shell_mode = true, -- set to true if you using zsh/bash and can not run forgit commands height_ratio = 0.6, -- height ratio of floating window when split horizontally width_ratio = 0.6, -- width ratio of floating window when split vertically cmds_list = {} -- additional commands to show in Forgit command list
+  shell_mode = true, -- set to true if you using zsh/bash and can not run forgit commands height_ratio = 0.7, -- height ratio of floating window when split horizontally width_ratio = 0.8, -- width ratio of floating window when split vertically cmds_list = {} -- additional commands to show in Forgit command list
   --  e.g. cmd_list = {text = 'Gs get_hunks', cmd = 'Gitsigns get_hunks'}
 })